viafanasyev/stack-machine/README.md

 DIV         # Pop two values from stack and put (lhs / rhs) on top of the stack SQRT        # Pop one value from stack and put the square root on top of the stack DUP         # Duplicates value on top of the stack
-JMP LABEL   # Unconditional jump to the given label JMPE LABEL  # Pop two values from the stack and jump to the given label if (lhs == rhs) (compared using 1e-9 epsilon) JMPNE LABEL # Pop two values from the stack and jump to the given label if (lhs != rhs) (compared using 1e-9 epsilon)
+POW         # Pop two values from stack and put pow(lhs, rhs) on top of the stack JMP LABEL   # Unconditional jump to the given label JMPE LABEL  # Pop two values from the stack and jump to the given label if (lhs == rhs) (compared using 1e-9 epsilon) JMPNE LABEL # Pop two values from the stack and jump to the given label if (lhs != rhs) (compared using 1e-9 epsilon)